Luta Livre

-Luta Livre (/pt/, lit. freestyle fighting or wrestling (Note: Although Luta Livre literally means "free fighting" in Portuguese, it is also a Brazilian Portuguese term for "wrestling".)), known in Brazil as Luta Livre Brasileira (lit.
-Brazilian freestyle fighting) or Luta Livre Submission, and also Brazilian Submission Wrestling, is a Brazilian martial arts and combat sport created by Euclydes Hatem in Rio de Janeiro.
-Primarily a mixture of catch wrestling and kosen judo, there is also ground striking with the hands, feet, knees and elbows.
+Luta Livre (/pt/, lit. freestyle wrestling (Note: Although Luta Livre literally means "free fighting" in Portuguese, it is also a Brazilian Portuguese term for "wrestling".)), known in Brazil as Luta Livre Brasileira (lit.
+Brazilian freestyle wrestling) or Luta Livre Submission, and also Brazilian Submission Wrestling, is a Brazilian martial arts and combat sport created by Euclydes Hatem in Rio de Janeiro.
+Primarily a mixture of Catch Wrestling, Greco Roman Wrestling, Sambo and Judo, there is also ground striking with the hands, feet, knees and elbows.
 Notable practitioners include Marco Ruas, Ebenezer Fontes Braga, Johil de Oliveira, Alexandre Franca Nogueira, Renato Sobral, Gesias Cavalcante, Pedro Rizzo, Darren Till and José Aldo.

-There are two styles: esportiva ("sporting") and combate ("ground strikes"); both styles are no-gi.
+There are two styles: esportiva ("sporting") and combate ("ground strikes").
+Both are no-gi.
 In esportiva competitions, grappling techniques are the only techniques allowed to subdue the opponent.
-Another style developed later is called "Luta Livre Vale Tudo", which is similar to the modern MMA style which allows both standing and ground strikes and submissions.
-Consequently, it is important to calmly strategize and execute moves with the aim to force the opponent to submit via armlock, leglock, choke or necklock, or to win by points (i.e. takedowns, domination position).
-Punches, kicks and other "hard" techniques are not allowed as this is considered more a sport than actual combat.
-Combate, on the other hand, includes striking techniques on the ground; palm strikes and kicks are allowed, but the ground fight and submissions are still the largest elements.
+Another style developed later is called "Luta Livre Vale Tudo", which is similar to the modern MMA style, which allows both standing and ground strikes and submissions.
+Consequently, it is important to calmly strategize and execute moves with the aim of forcing the opponent to submit via armlock, leglock, choke or necklock, or to win by points (i.e. takedowns, dominant position).
+Punches, kicks and other "hard" techniques are not allowed as this is considered more of a sport than actual combat.
+Combate, on the other hand, includes striking techniques on the ground; palm strikes and kicks are allowed, but ground fighting and submissions remain the largest elements.
 This is also the form used in MMA-style fights.

 Etymology

 In Brazil, the name "Luta Livre" (lit. freestyle fighting) can be used for multiple styles of wrestling.
-Olympic Freestyle Wrestling is known as Luta Livre Olímpica (lit. olympic freestyle fighting), while Professional wrestling is called Luta Livre Profissional or simply Luta Livre, sometimes also referred as Telecatch.
+Olympic Freestyle Wrestling is known as Luta Livre Olímpica (lit. olympic freestyle fighting), while Professional wrestling is called Luta Livre Profissional or simply Luta Livre, sometimes also referred to as Telecatch.
 Catch-as-Catch-Can wrestling was introduced to Brazil in the early 20th century and received the name "Luta Livre Americana" (lit.
-American freestyle fighting) to differentiate from Greco-Roman wrestling (Luta Greco-Romana), as there was no forbidden holds or moves, thus "livre" ("free").
-Later due the influence of Euclydes Hatem and other practitioners, Luta Livre started to diverge from Catch Wrestling (which was becoming predetermined professional wrestling) and becoming its own style of submission grappling, with its practitioners maintaining the moniker of "Luta Livre".
+American freestyle fighting) to differentiate from Greco-Roman wrestling (Luta Greco-Romana), as there were no forbidden holds or moves, thus "livre" ("free").
+Later, due to the influence of Euclydes Hatem and other practitioners, Luta Livre started to diverge from Catch Wrestling (which was becoming predetermined professional wrestling) and became its own style of submission grappling, with its practitioners maintaining the moniker of "Luta Livre".

 To clear the confusion, in the modern day some Luta Livre schools have adopted the name of "Luta Livre Submission" while others use "Luta Livre Esportiva" in order to differentiate from other similarly named fighting styles.